dojo-engineering/Dojo.Net.EPOS/README.md

 ```

 ### Step 3: Pass the ITablesAPIServer Instance to the DojoTablesConnector
-Instantiate your implementation of the ITablesAPIServer interface and pass it to the DojoTablesConnector instance:
+Instantiate your implementation of the `ITablesAPIServer` interface and pass it to the `DojoTablesConnector` instance:

 ```csharp
 var myTablesAPIServer = new MyTablesAPIServer();
 ```
-Now, call the StartAsync method on the dojoTablesConnector instance and pass the myTablesAPIServer instance and a CancellationToken:
+Now, call the `StartAsync` method on the dojoTablesConnector instance and pass the myTablesAPIServer instance and a CancellationToken:

 ```csharp
 await dojoTablesConnector.StartAsync(myTablesAPIServer, cancellationToken);
 ```

 That's it!
-The DojoTablesConnector class will now manage the WebSocket connection and handle communication with the Dojo Tables API using your custom implementation of the ITablesAPIServer interface.
+The `DojoTablesConnector` class will now manage the WebSocket connection and handle communication with the Dojo Tables API using your custom implementation of the `ITablesAPIServer` interface.

 # Stop connector
-To stop the DojoTablesConnector, you can simply cancel the CancellationToken that you passed to the StartAsync method.
+To stop the `DojoTablesConnector`, you can simply cancel the `CancellationToken` that you passed to the StartAsync method.
 This will close the WebSocket connection and stop any ongoing communication with the Dojo Tables API.

-Here's an example of how you can stop the DojoTablesConnector using a CancellationTokenSource:
+Here's an example of how you can stop the `DojoTablesConnector` using a `CancellationTokenSource`:

 ```csharp
 // Instantiate a CancellationTokenSource